Edwing123/learning-zig-from-docs/comments/README.md

 # Comments in Zig

-as with many languages, zig offers a way to add comments to our code.
+as with many languages, Zig offers a way to add comments to our code.

 comments in Zig start with two forward slashes (`//`) and end until